A kite trip to Ukraine / Украина

-Upon arriving in Brigantina, the Gaastra guy, the other kite colleague could already be seen in the distance, offshore and really kitesurfing at full speed, but as when coming on the way, in some sections of the road, the beach and the inviting sea could be seen, quite choppy and with waves, I convinced Valera to take a look at the end of the Spit, where the beach was big enough to mount the kites and catch well-formed waves along the way.
+Upon arriving in Brigantina, the Gaastra guy, the other kite colleague could already be seen in the distance, offshore and really kitesurfing at full speed, but as when coming on the way, in some sections of the road, the beach and the inviting sea could be seen, quite choppy and with waves, I convinced Valera to go and take a look at the end of the Spit, where the beach was big enough to mount the kites and catch well-formed waves along the way.

 Valera, pumping his kite on the beach at the end of the Spit

 Indeed, shortly before where the Spit begins to curve we stopped and start rigging our kites.
-He mounted his Vision 10 meters kite and I my 8 Starkite and since there was no one to help us to launch kites and were blowing 25 or more knots, he lifted the kite for me and I, with the kite on the other side of the wind window, lifted his kite for him.
+He mounted his Vision 10 meters kite and me, my 8 mts Starkite and since there was no one to help us to launch our kites and were blowing 25 or more knots, he lifted the kite for me and I, with the kite on the other side of the wind window, lifted his kite for him.

 Waves where yesterday there was almost flat water